Chopin1983/Readme.md/README.md

 ##  Terminy produktu
 - Create Table -> "Positions", "Products", "Employee", "Transaction" in this order.
-- Insert Values into these tables using INSERT INTO for "Position", and BULK INSERT for the "Products" and "Employee".
+- Insert Values into these tables using INSERT INTO for "Position", and BULK INSERT for "Products" and "Employee".
   If You want to Insert Your values, You have to Insert them by:

   Examples: